jonhilgart22/advanced_stats/README.md

 ### Final Project

-Details will be covered in a future class (mostly likely tomorrow).
+Details will be covered in a future class.

 -----
 Course Policies